 - 3.36 The Provision will be delivered via a series of interventions which will focus on the needs of specific target groups.
 Providers must detail how they can tailor Provision to support the groups specified. - 3.37 Providers will need to demonstrate knowledge of the local labour market and identify solutions to the challenges faced by Participants.
-The Provision will: - Give personalised support to Participants to help them move closer to or into employment; - Identify each Participant's barriers to gaining employment and seek to overcome them; - Support access to a range of measures suited to individual circumstances;
+The Provision will:

-- Offer individually tailored In-Work Support to all Participants who start work. - 3.38 Potential Providers are free to demonstrate their delivery methodology as part of their tender submission, but the framework of support must include the following elements as a minimum: - One to one support that includes an in depth needs assessment with the Participant, developing an Action Plan which is reviewed on a monthly basis for the duration of participation in Provision; - Confidence building including interactive group sessions that allow peer support (please note work clubs are already provided under existing and other planned ESF provision and should therefore not be proposed under this activity); - Motivational and mentoring support; - Employability training communication skills, self presentation, time keeping, attitudes/behaviours at work, team building, working relationships; - Effective modern job search skills how to use IT to search and apply for work, setting up a Universal Jobmatch account, online application forms, help to develop a quality electronic CV; - Effective interview techniques; - IT skills Basic IT skills, to include setting up an e-mail account if Participants do not already have one; - Work related literacy and numeracy support, and additional support for those with little or no English (pre-ESOL); - Support to overcome barriers to work including Travel, Language, Caring responsibilities, Health, Drug and / or Alcohol abuse; - Access to one to one careers coaching sessions with a qualified careers adviser; - Brokering opportunities and providing advice and support to enable Participants to access voluntary work, work trials and work experience; - Preparation for self-employment (pre-NEA); - Specialist activities tailored to the specific target groups, including transport support where needed; - Ensure there is no duplication with existing provision, and signpost Participants to a range of DWP and non-DWP Provision where further support is required or where this support is considered more appropriate.
-This includes but is not limited to: - ESOL support; - New Enterprise Allowance; - Voluntary, Community and Social Enterprise sector; - Sector based work academies; - Apprenticeships /Traineeships; - National Careers Service; - Basic Skills support;
+- Give personalised support to Participants to help them move closer to or into employment; - Identify each Participant's barriers to gaining employment and seek to overcome them; - Support access to a range of measures suited to individual circumstances; - Offer individually tailored In-Work Support to all Participants who start work. - 3.38 Potential Providers are free to demonstrate their delivery methodology as part of their tender submission, but the framework of support must include the following elements as a minimum: - One to one support that includes an in depth needs assessment with the Participant, developing an Action Plan which is reviewed on a monthly basis for the duration of participation in Provision; - Confidence building including interactive group sessions that allow peer support; - Motivational and mentoring support; - Employability training communication skills, self presentation, time keeping, attitudes/behaviours at work, team building, working relationships; - Effective modern job search skills how to use IT to search and apply for work, setting up a Universal Jobmatch account, online application forms, electronic CVs; - Effective interview techniques; - IT skills Basic IT skills, to include setting up an e-mail account if Participants do not already have one; - Financial management budgeting and debt advice, better off calculations, help applying for Working Tax Credit, Housing Benefit, Child Tax Credits, Council Tax Benefit; - Work related literacy and numeracy support; - Support to overcome barriers to work including Travel, Language, Caring responsibilities, Health, Drug and / or Alcohol abuse; - Access to one to one careers coaching sessions with a qualified careers adviser; - Brokering opportunities and providing advice and support to enable Participants to access voluntary work, work trials and work experience; - Specialist activities tailored to the specific target groups; - Signposting Participants to a range of DWP and non-DWP Provision where further support is required.
+This includes but is not limited to: - ESOL: - New Enterprise Allowance; - Prince's Trust; - Sector based work academies: - Apprenticeships /Traineeships; - National Careers Service; - Basic Skills support;

-- Specialist support suited to the needs of the Participant; for example, Mentoring, Signposting to Drug / Alcohol abuse support groups etc; - Financial advice and support as provided by the BIG Lottery" Financial Support" strand; - ESF Provision by Skills Funding Agency and/or the Big Lottery Fund or Open Call projects.
+- Specialist support suited to the needs of the Participant; for example Mentoring, Signposting to Drug / Alcohol abuse support groups etc; - ESF Provision provided by Skills Funding Agency and/or the Big Lottery Fund